gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>

+<li> <b>02/07/2024</b> - Gerard presented an overview of the <a href="https://builtenvdata.eu/">Built Environment Data</a> candidate service that will be soon presented as a candidate to <a href="https://www.epos-eu.org/">EPOS</a> during a side meeting at the WCEE.
+It is an important step for our research community to organise and consulate its data and knowledge within this framework and it is a privilege to be part of the coordinating team at the Eucentre Foundation. [<a href="http://gerardjoreilly.github.io/files/Photos/wcee-epos-gerard.jpeg">Photo</a>][<a href="http://gerardjoreilly.github.io/files/Presentations/OReilly-BED-Side-Meeting-WCEE.pdf">Presentation</a>]</li>

+<li> <b>01/07/2024</b> - Together with and present students Davit, Jose, and Volkan, we have created Djura!
+It is a new company specialising in transforming ideas into reality with cutting-edge digital tools and engineering services.
+Our ongoing development and academic collaborations bring the latest advancements into practical solutions.
+With expert consulting, we cater to diverse industry needs, empowering clients to navigate complex risk landscapes and build a safer, better-informed society.
+Check us out at <a href="www.djura.it">www.djura.it</a>! </li>

 <li> <b>28/06/2024</b> - It was a great pleasure to welcome Prof. Pedro Rojas from Escuela Superior Politecnica del Litoral (ESPL) in Guayaquil, Ecuador to the Eucentre experimental testing facilities in the build-up to the WCEE in Milan. [<a href="http://gerardjoreilly.github.io/files/Photos/pedro_rojas/revisittothelaboratoryoftheeuropeancentrefortrain/20240628_111231.jpg">Photo</a>]</li>